 Instructions

-- Prepare Marinade: In a small bowl, whisk together honey, soy sauce, olive oil, lemon juice, minced garlic, black pepper, and salt.
+- Prepare the marinade: In a small bowl, whisk together the honey, soy sauce, fresh lemon juice, grated ginger, minced garlic, and olive oil until the mixture is well combined and smooth.

 Notes